UniversalDependencies/docs/_fr-dep/acl-cleft.md

 acl:cleft(mari,réparateur)
 ~~~

 N.B.: `acl:cleft` is only used for clefted nominal subjects or objects.
 All other cases are annotated with the [ccomp:cleft]() relation (for example when the clefted element is a verb or an adverb).
+Also see the [fr-overview/specific-syntax]() page.